openshift-labs/learn-katacoda/middleware/middleware-quarkus/getting-started/01-create-project.md

 The easiest way to create a new Quarkus project is to click to run the following command:

-`mvn io.quarkus:quarkus-maven-plugin:0.22.0:create \
+`mvn io.quarkus:quarkus-maven-plugin:0.27.0:create \
     -DprojectGroupId=org.acme \
     -DprojectArtifactId=getting-started \
     -DclassName="org.acme.quickstart.GreetingResource" \
     -Dpath="/hello"`{{execute}}

-This will use the Quarkus Maven Plugin and generate a basic Maven project for you, generating:
+This will use the Quarkus Maven Plugin and generate a basic Maven project for you in the `getting-started` subdirectory, generating:

 * The Maven structure
 * An `org.acme.quickstart.GreetingResource` resource exposed on `/hello`